Geothermal heat pumps: Costs, types & benefits

 A new geothermal heat pump installation costs between $12,000-$45,000.
 Prices between $20,000 and $30,000 are most typical.
 Those with larger houses can expect to pay between $30,000 and $45,000.

-In addition to costs, in this blog we’ll look at other important aspects of geothermal heat pumps: how they work, what affects their cost, their benefits, and if they’re worth it.
+In addition to costs, we’ll look at other important aspects of geothermal heat pumps: how they work, what affects their cost, their benefits, and if they’re worth it.

 We then try to answer the most crucial question for you: is it worth getting a geothermal heat pump for your home?